 It’s not always easy to tell the difference between normal teenage worry or moodiness and more serious mental health issues.

-Most normal teenage irritability, arguing and moodiness come and go quickly.
-But when they persist for 2-3 weeks or are very intense for even shorter periods, it can be a sign that it’s more than just worry or feeling down.
+Most normal teenage irritability, arguing and moodiness comes and goes quickly.
+But when these feelings go on for 2-3 weeks or are very intense for shorter periods, it can be a sign that it’s more than just worry or feeling down.

 If your child doesn’t want to see friends, or is spending most of the time by herself, it’s a sign that you need to take action.

-Also if your child stops doing things he usually enjoys, isn’t doing so well at school or is taking more risks than usual, this could be a sign that he’s feeling very anxious, depressed or stressed and might be helped by having a mental health assessment.
+Also if your child stops doing things he usually enjoys, doesn’t seem to be enjoying the things he’s doing, isn’t doing so well at school or is taking more risks than usual, this could be a sign that he’s feeling very anxious, depressed or stressed.
+A mental health assessment might be a good idea in this situation.

-The best place to start is your GP, who will either be able to help you directly or refer your child to another professional.
+The best place to start is your GP, who can either help you directly or refer your child to another professional.